alexzshl/vscode-taskhere/README.md

         }
 ```

-This extension uses the label of the task as the display name on the status bar.
-How ever, if the task name is too long to fit for display and you don't want to change it, you can customize the task name by add an configuration(*options-tasksHere-name*) like this:
+If the task name is too long to fit for display and you don't want to change it, you can customize it by add an configuration in tasks.json:

-[*tasks.json*]
+[`*options-tasksHere-name*]

 ```json
         {